Every professional displayed on Counselling Directory has been independently

 I have worked therapeutically across a wide range of settings, including in schools with parents and children, with carers in the NHS, with homeless young people, with members of the LGBT+ community, as well as with adults in private practice.

-I am a mindfulness trainer, accredited with Breathworks and a member of the UK Register of Mindfulness Trainers.
+I am a mindfulness trainer, accredited with Breathworks and also trained with the Mindfulness in Schools Project.

 Before training as a therapist I had a career in higher education.
 I have an M.A. in Applied Linguistics and a Ph.D. in Translation Studies.